glennhickey/context/README.txt

 configure --prefix="installation dir"; make; make install

 Note: The source code is huge because of the generated code to solve the integrals required by the context F84 model.
-There shouldn't be any dependencies though.
+IF THE COMPILATION SEEMS TO BE TAKING FOREVER, TRY TURNING OFF O2 OPTIMIZATIONS, WHICH SEEM TO CAUSE PROBLEMS ON OLDER VERSIONS OF GCC, BY ADDING THE FOLLOWING ARGUMENT TO configure: CXXFLAGS=-O

 QUICK START